 The method used for the analysis of the effect of training programs was to track clients from training programs to placement programs.
 Knox reports that 150 clients were tracked.
 Since there was no control group of training clients who did not attend placement programs nothing can be said about the effect of placement programs from these data.
 However, the data could be used to give the reader a general description of training students who later go to placement programs, if the 151 clients could be considered to be representative of the larger group.
 This, unfortunately, is impossible to determine from the Knox report.
 We do know that there were 1423 clients in the five training programs in the sample (Table 47, page 258).
 If all of these were later in placement programs, then only 11 per cent were tracked.
-If there was some bias in which clients were tracked and which were not, these 11 per cent would not be representative.
-There is evidence of some bias.
-For example, 53 per cent of all training clients were black (Table 21, page 209), but 65 per cent of the tracked sample were black; 20 per cent of all training clients but only 12 per cent of the tracked sample reported that they had less than nine years of school (Table 23, page 212.)
-This shows that the sample may be biased; therefore, the data are noc only useless as a controlled evaluation, they also cannot be used as a description of training clients who later enter placement programs.
+If there was some bias in which clients were tracked and which were not, these 11 per cent would not be representative. who later enter placement programs. was not attempted in the final report.